the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.3-Implementing-Clickstream-Ingestion/_index.md

 **Figure 5-5: API Gateway route for POST /clickstream**

-The screenshot shows the HTTP API configuration for the clickstream ingestion endpoint.
+The screenshot shows the HTTP API (`clickstream-http-api`) configuration for the clickstream ingestion endpoint.
-The `/clickstream` resource exposes a single `POST` route, which is integrated with the `clickstream-ingest` Lambda function.
+The `/clickstream` resource exposes a single `POST` route, which is integrated with the `clickstream-lambda-ingest` Lambda function.
 No authorizer is attached in this lab to keep the workshop focused on data ingestion rather than authentication.

 ![Figure 5-5: API Gateway route for POST /clickstream](/images/5-3-apigw-clickstream-route.png)